|Monthly Tech-Tip |

 Paint-on glazes are great sometimes.
 But they are even greater if you know the recipe, then you can make more and make a dipping version for all the times when that is the better way to apply.
 Why is that better?
 Because you have a huge advantage over a glaze manufacturer: You already have clear glossy and matte base recipes that fit and work on your clay body.
 You can add the stains and opacifiers to these (with 1% gum to make them paintable) and make your own jars.
 Don't have base recipes???
 Let's get started developing them with an account at insight-live.com (and the know-how you will find there)!

 These are cone 6 Alberta Slip recipes that have been brushed onto the outsides of these mugs (three coats).
 Recipes are GA6C Rutile Blue on the outside of the left mug, GA6F Alberta Slip Oatmeal on the outside of the center mug and GA6F Oatmeal over G2926B black on the outside of the right mug).
 One-pint jars were made using 500g of glaze powder, 75g of Laguna CMC gum solution (equivalent to 1 gram gum per 100 glaze powder) and 280g of water.
-Using a good mixer you can produce a silky smooth slurry of 1.6 specific gravity, it works just like the commercial bottled glazes.
+Using a good mixer you can produce a silky smooth slurry of 1.6 specific gravity.
+However most commercial glazes do have a lower specific gravity (have more water), this does aid further in paintability but requires more coats.
 Amazingly, the presence of the gum also makes it unnecessary to calcine the Alberta Slip.

 Concentrate on One Good Glaze